Page orientation: Rotation of LCD monitors

 Rotation of LCD monitors is simpler than for bulkier displays since the mass of the panel is low, the heat generated is low, and there are no magnetic effects to be concerned about.
 Higher quality panels can feature built-in pivot points to allow the user to rotate the screen into portrait mode.
 However, as a result of the light polarization technology, an LCD monitor, particularly TN panels, the angle of image viewability will degrade when rotated.
 Liquid crystal displays vary in contrast when viewed from different angles along one axis.
 This axis is normally oriented to be vertical so that the image quality appears unchanged when the screen is viewed from the side, and image contrast is adjusted by tilting the panel up or down.
 By rotating the screen 90 degrees, the varying contrast axis is now horizontal and a viewer to one side will see a washed out light contrast image, while a viewer on the other side sees a very dark contrast image.

 Rotation of projectors

 Projectors can generally operate from any angle due to the compact, rigid design and a cooling system utilizing a forced-air fan.
 However, for larger, heavier projectors, there is a problem mounting the projector sideways since nearly all ceiling mounts assume the projector hangs down from the mount in an upside-down landscape position.
 Extra-heavy bracing or weighted counterbalancing may be required to support a projector in a sideways portrait orientation.

-For modern projectors using an Hg-lamp, turning them sideways will shorten the lifespan of the bulb.
+For modern projectors using an Hg-lamp (mercury-vapor lamp), turning them sideways will shorten the lifespan of the bulb.